DanielaDikova/Final-Project/README.md

 Go to SRC TEST RESOURCES folder and verify if the following folders are presented:
 - There is a folder with name "reports"
 - There is a folder with name "screenshots"
-- There is a folder with name "download"

 IF NOT
 When you build the project in src/test/java/gui you can find the folders created by the automation script.